Workshop Build-Along — Part 11 — Sheeting the Skyraider’s Wings

 Also before installing the front top sheeting to the wing, add any pieces that will be covered up.
 Here you see the vertical sheer webbing being glued into place.

-Here the right wing is shown with the sheeting weighed down with shot bag weights.
-As the top sheeting is applied you must place the wing structure back on the washout alignment shim strips so the wing retains its proper shape.
+Here the right wing is shown with the sheeting weighed down with Scuba diving shot bag weights.
+As the top sheeting is applied the wing structure must be placed back onto the washout alignment shims so the wing retains its proper shape.

 Here you see the tip end of the wing.
 It shows the shim strips as well as 1/4 inch thick shims added to raise the panel above the workbench.
 When we added the landing gear mount rails they protrude below the surface of the wing so the additional shims are required so they clear the work surface.
 The shims run along the main spar as well as the under the washout shim strips.